gdgpescara/hedwig/src/content/team/en/daniele-irsuti.md

   social.blog:
 ---

+I am a Frontend Developer in Immobiliare.it.
-Daniele is a Frontend Developer.
-He loves experimenting with new technologies and sharing his knowledge with others.
+I love experimenting with new technologies and sharing my knowledge with others.
+I try to constantly update myself on new technologies and news that are introduced in web development.
-Sometimes he writes on his [blog](https://danieleirsuti.dev/).
+From time to time I write on his [blog](https://danieleirsuti.dev/), where I talk about technology and everything that goes through my head.